 2.2 Aircraft landing systems

-The technical characteristics of ALS systems that operate in the 15.4-15.7 GHz band are not found in Recommendations or Reports (2009).
+The technical characteristics of ALS systems that operate in the 15.4-15.7 GHz band can be found in a working document towards a preliminary draft new Recommendations ITU-R M.[15.4-15.7_GHZ_ARNS].
 This section provides an overview and characteristics of an ALS system that operates in the 15.4-15.7 GHz band which is implemented by some administrations.
 The system consists of azimuth and elevation transmitters, including separate azimuth and elevation antenna, located at the landing site.
 The receiver is located in the aircraft.
 The aircraft system receives coded transmissions on a number of selectable channels from the ground-based azimuth and elevation transmitters; it decodes the received signals for display on a cross-pointer indicator in the aircraft cockpit.
 A centreline display of both elevation and azimuth on the cross-pointer indicator depicts the flight path the pilot must follow to line up accurately with the runway.
 By consecutively scanning through azimuth and elevation, the system provides continuous measurement of the lateral and vertical deviations of the aircraft in space from the optimum approach line.

 The aircraft receiver local oscillator (LO) is a crystal-controlled solid-state unit employing multipliers, amplifiers, and filters, which provide rejection of spurious signals.
 Filters in the detector circuit remove the IF component, so that only video is passed to the decoder.